Reedy Creek Improvement Act: Political and legal challenges

 The status of the district and law have been challenged in the past.
 For instance, the Supreme Court of Florida ruled in the 1968 case State v.
 Reedy Creek Improvement District that the law did not violate any provision of the Constitution of Florida.
-In the 1980s, officials from Orange County, Florida threatened legal action against Disney over the charter to RCID.
+In the 1980s, officials from Orange County, Florida, threatened legal action against Disney over the charter to RCID.
 However, the company and officials came to an agreement in 1989 whereby Disney paid $13 million for road improvement outside the property it owned while the county agreed to not challenge the charter of RCID until 1996.
 One official, Lou Treadway, a county commissioner, even described Disney as the largest taxpayer and employer in the county which causes "some of the greatest impact" in the county itself.

 After Florida Governor Ron DeSantis signed Florida House Bill 1557 on March 28, 2022, Disney released a statement that its goal is for the law to be repealed or struck down.
-In a possible act of retaliation, DeSantis and Florida lawmakers have threatened to repeal the Reedy Creek Improvement Act.
-These lawmakers include Spencer Roach, a Florida House Representative, who tweeted on March 30, 2022 that Florida legislators had held meetings to discuss repealing the law, arguing that the RCID should be under the jurisdiction of the Orange County, Florida government rather than be self-governing.
+In a possible act of retaliation, DeSantis and Florida lawmakers threatened to repeal the Reedy Creek Improvement Act.
+These lawmakers include Spencer Roach, a Florida House Representative, who tweeted on March 30, 2022, that Florida legislators had held meetings to discuss repealing the law, arguing that the RCID should be under the jurisdiction of the Orange County, Florida, government rather than be self-governing.
 Roach also called RCID the "largest tax evasion scam in Florida history" and argued the district was opposed to "free markets".
 Their views were also echoed by U.S. representative Matt Gaetz, who called the company a "rodent."

 Although a political analyst for News 6, Jim Clark, argued that the repeal of the law would be a "disaster" for Disney, Richard Foglesong, a former political science professor at Rollins College argued that it isn't "politically possible" to repeal the law.
 Roach later acknowledged that a bill to repeal the law would probably not be introduced until 2023 and described his call for repeal as "just an idea" he was discussing with fellow legislators in order to correct an "aberration of the free market".
 Anna Eskamani, who represents Orlando, Florida, argued that there hadn't been an "evidence-based analysis" on the impact of the RCID, and described calls for repeal as an action by DeSantis as indicating that those who challenge him "will be punished."
 She also called DeSantis' call for repeal "truly performative."